bryanrp/The-Border/README.md

 ## Todo

-- [ ] PressurePlate but it covers an area
 - [ ] CrushChecker should not be continuous, as a Player that moves fast (on top of a MovablePlatform) and hits a wall will be "crushed"

 ## Chapter 1 Level